Skip To Content

 Stream layer

-Stream services contain a stream layer, similar to how a feature service contains one or more feature layers.
+A stream service contains a stream layer, similar to a feature service containing one or more feature layers.
 Each stream layer corresponds to a specific geometric type such as a point, polyline, or polygon.
-Stream services are only allowed to contain a single stream layer (unlike feature services or map services, which can have multiple layers).
+Stream services can only contain a single stream layer (unlike feature services or map services, which can have multiple layers).

 Stream server

 A stream server refers to the REST endpoint of a stream service in the ArcGIS Server REST Services Directory.
-For example, information on a stream service named Assets can be found at http://<server>:<port>/<site>/services/Assets/StreamServer.
+For example, information about a stream service named Assets can be found at http://<server>:<port>/<site>/services/Assets/StreamServer.

 Stream service

 A stream service is a type of ArcGIS Server service.
-Stream services are discoverable in Portal for ArcGIS, listed in the ArcGIS REST Services Directory for review, and can be administered using the ArcGIS Server Administrator Directory.
-Stream services are created in ArcGIS GeoEvent Manager using the Send Features to a Stream Service Output Connector.
+Stream services are discoverable in the ArcGIS organization, listed in the ArcGIS REST Services Directory for review, and can be administered using the ArcGIS Server Administrator Directory.
+Stream services are created in ArcGIS GeoEvent Manager using the Send Features to a Stream Service output connector.

 Note:

-Stream services do not contain multiple layers like map services or feature services; each stream service provides access to a single data feed.
+Stream services do not contain multiple layers such as map services or feature services.

 Tag